-Here is a list of 7 night sky objects which have delighted stargazers for centuries.
-On account of their size, they can also be viewed either with the naked eye or with a pair of binoculars or telescope.
+What are the easiest deep sky objects to see?
+Here is a list of 7 night sky objects that are great for beginners, and which have delighted stargazers for centuries.
+On account of their size, these celestial wonders can be viewed either with the naked eye or with a pair of binoculars or a telescope.

 Milky Way Galaxy